ELEVATE-Project/documents/src/docusaurus/schedulerservice/settingup-schedulerservice.md

 # Setting up the Scheduler Service

-You can set up the Scheduler service to execute tasks at a specific time or interval or at repeated intervals.
+System administrators can set up the Scheduler service to execute tasks at a specific time or interval or at repeated intervals.

-For example, using the Scheduler service, the <PartialExample mentored /> service can be reminded to send notifications to mentors and mentees before a session starts.
+For example, using the Scheduler service, the <PartialExample mentored /> service can be configured to send notifications to mentors and mentees before a session starts.

 See Setting up Scheduler Service to learn more.